Updated January 28, 2021

 To be right in the heart of the action, you can’t beat Blackpool’s long promenade.
 Budget B&Bs and hotels are commonplace up and down the town’s long coastline.
 Alternatively, nearby South Shore and Lytham Saint Annes are also packed with accommodation options.

-Norfolk’s famous Broads span a whopping 125 miles in total.
-Every miles is open, meaning there are no locks and the whole thing is navigable by boat.
-Speaking of which, boating holidays are tremendously popular on the Broads – coasting along Norfolk’s calm waters on your own vessel is an unrivalled way of seeing the landscape.
+Norfolk’s famous Broads span more than 125 miles (201km) in total.
+Every mile is open, meaning there are no locks and the whole thing is navigable by boat.
+Speaking of which, boating holidays are tremendously popular on the Broads – coasting along the calm waters of Norfolk on your own vessel is an unrivalled way of seeing the landscape.

 The Broads even reach Norwich and Great Yarmouth, if you fancy combining a trip to ‘Britain’s Magical Waterland’ with a short city break or a trip to the beach.

-The best way to experience the Broads really is by boat.
-However, if you’ve not got your sea legs, there are plenty of accommodation options, from bed and breakfasts to holiday cottages, which line the waterways for you to choose from.
+The best way to experience the Broads is by boat.
+However, if you don’t have your sea legs, there are plenty of accommodation options, from B&Bs to holiday cottages, which line the waterways for you to choose from.

-It’s also a cracking place for a beach holiday – with 57 miles of coast to play with, the island is home to some of Britain’s nicest beaches.
-Shanklin, Sandown and Ventnor, award-winners all, are some of the best.
+It’s also a cracking place for a beachy staycation – with 67 miles (108km) of coast to play with, the island is home to some of Britain’s nicest beaches.
+Shanklin, Sandown and Ventnor are some of the best.

 Subscribe now for hand-picked holiday deals, inspiration and the latest travel tips, straight to your inbox.